DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

   --o-visualization ./V9/dada2-0-170/stats-dada2V9.qzv

 ```
-The `metadata tabulate` will generate a `.qzv` file containing the donoising stats to be inspected with QIIME view.
+You can view these .qzv files to see the percentage of reads remaining after filtering and denoising.

 Here is the example of the denoised stats of the V2 fastqs:
 ![plot](https://github.com/DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/blob/main/mock_example/input_data/Screenshot%202025-09-09%20142509.jpg)
-> Note: As observed in our original work, the V9 region did not gave any sequence after the denoising, probabily due to the mock composition or the low sequencing depth, but we will keep the file as is and continue with the example
+> Note: As observed in our original work, the V9 region yielded no sequences after denoising in this mock community, likely due to its specific composition.
+We will proceed with the empty V9 files to demonstrate the robustness of the merging step.

-## Step4: Data merging
+## Step 4: Merge Regional Data

+Now we combine the results from all six regions into a single, comprehensive dataset.
+First, let's copy the necessary files into our main working directory for convenience.

 ```
 cp ./V*/dada*/table-dada2-pyro*.qza ./
 cp ./V*/dada*/rep-seqs-dada2-pyro*.qza ./
 ```
+Next, merge the ASV tables and representative sequences.
 ```
  qiime feature-table merge \
 --i-tables table-dada2-pyroV{2,3,4,67,8,9}.qza \